 Overview

-A zombie is a preconfigured, always-on agent process in your workspace.
+An agent is a preconfigured, always-on agent process in your workspace.
 You describe it once — its trigger, the skills it can use, the credentials it needs, the budget it is allowed to consume — and the platform keeps it alive, receiving events and invoking the agent, until you kill it.
-Everything in this section of the docs is about working with zombies: how to install one from a template, how to start and stop it, how to attach credentials, how webhooks reach it, and how to author theSKILL.md and TRIGGER.md files that define its behavior.
+Everything in this section of the docs is about working with agents: how to install one from a template, how to start and stop it, how to attach credentials, how webhooks reach it, and how to author theSKILL.md and TRIGGER.md files that define its behavior.

 Lifecycle